 2.6 Statistical analysis

 Statistical analyses were conducted using SPSS (version 16) and Microsoft Office Excel 2007.
-All experiments were done following a completely randomised design (CRD), with three replications for in vitro assays.
+All experiments were done following a completely randomised design (CRD), with three replications for in-vitro assays.
 The data presented represent pooled results from experiments conducted at least twice.
 ANOVA was used to assess the Treatment effects and comparisons were made using the least significant difference (LSD) test at a 5% probability level (P ≤ 0.05).
 Corresponding critical difference (CD) and standard error (SE) values were also calculated and tabulated Gomez and Gomez (1984).

 3. Results and Discussion